John Craig VENTER

-In 2007 he established another first by mapping the 6 billion letter genetic code of his own `diploid' genome, in the process discovering a personal genetic predisposition to blue eyes, antisocial behaviour and heart disease!
+In 2007 he established another first by mapping the six billion letter genetic code of his own "diploid" genome, in the process discovering a personal genetic predisposition to blue eyes, antisocial behaviour and heart disease!
 Of his work in genomics Craig said:

 In sum Craig has been responsible for extending the boundaries of known science.
 In particular his novel conceptual approach to deciphering the human genome and in creating synthetic life make him stand apart from other scientists.
 The maverick wizard is in truth a giant.